 Although child maltreatment prevention efforts and programs have grown substantially over the last century, the issues of child labor, sexual abuse, and marriages still remain major problems.
 Besides, since the advent of the COVID-19 pandemic pushed people into poverty rendering them vulnerable, there is a rise in instances of child abuse.
 There is empirical data to suggest that domestic violence against children was on the rise during lockdown phases.

 When we visualize childhood, we often look at a very rosy picture full of carefree joy, the excitement of exploring new things, and living every moment to the fullest.
 However, that is not how the world functions.
 The childhood of many children across the world dwells in the dark lanes of child abuse and trauma.
 A lot of children across the globe grow up in the fear of abuse or the trauma of experiences they find hard to let go of.

-In this essay, we delve deep into the aspects of the social evil of child abuse.
+In this type of problem solution essay, we delve deep into the aspects of the social evil of child abuse.
 We understand child abuse through statistics, discuss the various forms of abuse, and shed light on the global organizations working to address child abuse.
 Also, the last section of the essay has a sample essay on child abuse that can give you an idea of how you can approach child abuse essay.
 To begin with, let us shed light on some vital statistics on child abuse.

 Insightful findings on child abuse & neglect

 1. Child maltreatment prevention efforts have greatly grown in the current century, despite the issue remaining a major global concern.

 2. The outbreak of the COVID-19 pandemic revealed a decrease in child abuse activities, especially during the first lockdown, however, the decrease was a result of the drop in forensic examinations and interview recordings.
 It also pointed to the need for increased vigilance during periods of crisis (Bonvicini et al., 2022).